|Click on the titles to listen. All compositions on

 Marcel Duchamp a laissé en 1913 la note suivante:

 Recording of the concert of November 24, 2011 at Tensai Sansujuku in Asakusabashi, Tokyo.

 Free improvisation by Boris Hegenbart and Christophe Charles.
 Stereo recording direct from the main mixer to a Zoom H1.
 No overdub or editing.

-nvscc (NUMB vs Christophe Charles - first mix)
+nvscc (NUMB vs Christophe Charles - TMUG release)

 compilation VEIN [MUS-002]

 ℗ 2011 +MUS [ Compilation, Digital ]

 2 Daisuke Tanabe: You are climbing a telephone pole 2

 5 hazcauch: scept